jbmeta/documind/plan.md

-# Plan
+# Plan of Action

-## DocuMind: The Complete Project Plan (Revised & Consolidated)
+## DocuMind: The Complete Project Plan (Direct File & Drag-and-Drop Edition)

 ### **1. Vision & Core Architecture**

-**Vision:** To create a private, cross-platform desktop application that allows users to have intelligent conversations with their local documents.
-The application must be **stateful**, remembering all processed work between sessions, and **scalable**, capable of handling a large number of documents without performance degradation or crashes.
+**Vision:** To create a private, cross-platform desktop application that allows users to have intelligent conversations with their documents.
+The application will be **stateful** and **scalable**, allowing users to build a persistent library of documents by **adding files directly** via a file picker or by **dragging and dropping them** into the application.

-**Core Architecture: "Storage-First" Retrieval-Augmented Generation (RAG)** This architecture is designed for persistence and robustness.
+**Core Architecture: "Storage-First" & "Design-First"** The architecture is designed for persistence, scalability, and a superior user experience.

-1. **Persistent Vector Database:** All document embeddings (the AI's "memory" of the text) will be stored permanently on the user's disk.
-This eliminates the need to re-process files every time the app starts and allows the system to scale beyond the limits of system RAM.
+1. **Persistent Vector Database:** All document embeddings—the AI's "memory" of the text—will be stored permanently on the user's disk.
+This allows the application to remember documents between sessions.
-2. **Stateful Processing:** The application will keep a record of which files have already been processed.
-When scanning a folder, it will intelligently ignore unchanged files and only process new or modified ones.
+2. **Stateful Processing with File Checksums:** The application will maintain a record of every processed file.
+When files are added, it will intelligently ignore duplicates and only process new or modified documents, saving significant time and computational resources.
-3. **Decoupled & Threaded Logic:** The application will be split into three distinct layers (UI, Document Processing, AI Core).
-All heavy lifting will be performed in background threads, ensuring the user interface remains responsive at all times.
+3. **Decoupled & Threaded Logic:** A clean separation between the UI, document processing, and AI core layers ensures maintainability.
+All intensive work is performed in background threads, keeping the UI fast and responsive.

----
+***

 ### **2. The Definitive Tech Stack**

+The technology stack remains the same, as PyQt6 has excellent built-in support for all our UI requirements.

 * **Core Language**: **Python 3.10+**
 * **Desktop GUI**: **PyQt6**
-  * **Purpose**: To build a professional, responsive, and native-looking user interface for Windows and macOS.
+* **UI Assets**: **Feather Icons** (or a similar open-source SVG icon set).
 * **PDF Parsing**: **PyMuPDF**
-  * **Purpose**: For high-speed, accurate text extraction from PDF documents.
+* **Vector Database**: **ChromaDB (in Persistent Mode)**
 * **Text Embeddings**: **Sentence-Transformers** (`all-MiniLM-L6-v2` model)
-  * **Purpose**: To convert text chunks into meaningful numerical vectors.
-The library automatically caches the model to disk, making it efficient.
-* **Vector Database**: **ChromaDB (in Persistent Mode)**
-  * **Purpose**: To store and efficiently query the text embeddings.
-By running in persistent mode, it saves all data to a local folder, making our application stateful.
 * **Local LLM Runner (Development)**: **Ollama**
-  * **Purpose**: To rapidly test and iterate with different local language models (like Llama 3 or Phi-3) via a simple API during development.
 * **Local LLM Runner (Production/Distribution)**: **`llama-cpp-python`**
-  * **Purpose**: To embed the language model's reasoning engine directly into the final application.
-This removes the Ollama dependency and is essential for creating a standalone, distributable product.
 * **Packaging Tool**: **PyInstaller**
-  * **Purpose**: To bundle the entire Python application, including its dependencies, into a single, double-clickable executable for non-technical users.

----
+***

 ### **3. Comprehensive Implementation Roadmap**

-This is the step-by-step guide to building DocuMind from scratch.
+This is the step-by-step guide to building the complete application with the new file handling requirements.

-#### **Phase 1: Application Foundation & UI**
+#### **Phase 1: A Modern UI Foundation with Direct File Input**

-* **Step 1: Project Setup**
+* **Step 1: Project Setup & Asset Gathering**
-  * Create the `DocuMind` project directory and a `documind` source sub-directory.
+  * Create the project structure (`DocuMind/documind`), Git repository, and Python virtual environment.
-  * Initialize a Git repository.
-  * Create and activate a Python virtual environment (`venv`).
+  * Create an `assets` folder and add a `style.qss` file and selected `.svg` icons.
-  * Create a `.gitignore` file to exclude the `venv` folder, cache files, and the future database folder.
+  * Create a `.gitignore` file.

-* **Step 2: UI Scaffolding**
+* **Step 2: Build the Advanced UI Layout for Drag-and-Drop**
   * Install PyQt6: `pip install PyQt6`.
-  * Create the main application window (`main.py`) with all necessary UI widgets: folder selection button, file list, progress/log area, question input, and an "Ask" button.
-  * Use PyQt layout managers (`QVBoxLayout`, `QHBoxLayout`) to ensure the UI is responsive.
+  * In `main.py`, build the two-pane `QSplitter` layout.
+  * The "Select Folder" button will be renamed to **Add Documents**.
+  * **Enable Drag-and-Drop**: In the main window's `__init__` method, add `self.setAcceptDrops(True)`.
+This signals that the window is a valid drop target.

+* **Step 3: Implement File Handling Events**
+  * **File Picker Logic**: Connect the "Add Documents..." button to a slot that opens a `QFileDialog`.
+Use `getOpenFileNames` to allow the user to select one or more PDF files.
+  * **Drag-and-Drop Logic**: Override two methods in your main window class:
+        1. `dragEnterEvent(event)`: This method checks if the data being dragged over the window contains file paths (`event.mimeData().hasUrls()`).
+If it does, it accepts the event, showing the user a visual cue (e.g., a plus icon).
+        2. `dropEvent(event)`: This method is triggered when the user releases the mouse.
+It extracts the list of file paths from the event's MIME data.
+  * Both the file picker and the drop event will ultimately produce a list of file paths.
+This list will be the trigger for the indexing pipeline.

+* **Step 4: Apply Styling and Icons**
+  * Load the `style.qss` file to apply a modern look and feel.
+  * Use `QIcon` to apply icons to buttons.

 #### **Phase 2: The Persistent & Scalable Backend**

-* **Step 3: Architect the AI Core**
+* **Step 5: Architect the AI Core and Checksum Store**
-  * Create a new module: `documind/ai_core.py`.
-  * Inside this module, initialize ChromaDB in **persistent mode** (`chromadb.PersistentClient(path="./documind_db")`).
-  * Load the `SentenceTransformer` embedding model in this module.
-This ensures it's loaded only once.
-* **Step 4: Implement the Document Processing Logic**
-  * Create a new module: `documind/document_processor.py`.
-  * Implement a function to **extract text** from a PDF using PyMuPDF.
+  * Create `ai_core.py` and initialize the persistent ChromaDB and the SentenceTransformer model.
-  * Implement a function to **chunk the text** into meaningful paragraphs.
+  * Implement a simple checksum manager (e.g., using a JSON file) to store the file paths and content hashes of processed documents.

-* **Step 5: Build the Robust Indexing Pipeline**
+* **Step 6: Build the Robust Indexing Pipeline**
-  * In `ai_core.py`, create an `embed_and_store` function.
-This function **must** implement **batch processing** (e.g., in batches of 32) to handle large documents without crashing.
-It will take text chunks and save their embeddings and metadata to the persistent ChromaDB.
-  * In `document_processor.py`, create a high-level `process_document` function that orchestrates the process: it calls the text extractor and chunker, then passes the results to `ai_core.embed_and_store`.
-* **Step 6: Implement Threaded UI Integration**
-  * In `main.py`, create a `Worker` class that runs on a `QThread`.
-  * When the "Select Folder" button is clicked, this `Worker` will be started.
-  * The `Worker`'s job is to find all PDFs and, for each one, call the `process_document` function.
+  * In `main.py`, create a `QThread` worker.
+This worker will be started whenever a list of file paths is received (either from the file picker or a drop event).
+  * The worker will receive the list of file paths.
+  * For each file path in the list, the worker will:
+        1. First, check if the file has already been processed and is unchanged by comparing its hash against the checksum store.
+If so, it will be skipped.
+        2. If the file is new or modified, it will call the functions in `document_processor.py` to extract text and create chunks.
+        3. The chunks are then passed to the `ai_core.py` module for batch embedding and storage in ChromaDB.
+        4. Finally, the file's hash is added/updated in the checksum store.
-  * The `Worker` will use PyQt signals (`pyqtSignal`) to send real-time progress updates back to the UI (e.g., "Processing file X...", "Finished file Y").
-This keeps the application from freezing.
+  * The worker will use signals to update a `QProgressBar` in the UI, showing the progress of the batch of files being added.

 #### **Phase 3: Querying and Answering**

-* **Step 7: Implement the Query Logic**
+* **Step 7: Implement Query and Answer Logic**
-  * In `ai_core.py`, create a `query_knowledge_base` function.
-  * This function will take a user's question (string), embed it using the same SentenceTransformer model, and query the persistent ChromaDB to retrieve the most relevant text chunks and their source metadata.
+  * This phase remains the same.
+The functions in `ai_core.py` will embed the user's question, query the entire persistent database (which now contains the user-curated library of documents), and generate an answer with the LLM.

-* **Step 8: Implement Answer Generation**
+* **Step 8: Implement Responsive Querying in the UI**
-  * In `ai_core.py`, create a `generate_answer` function.
-  * This function will take the user's question and the retrieved context chunks.
-  * It will construct a detailed prompt, instructing the LLM to answer based *only* on the provided context.
-  * During development, this function will make an API call to the local Ollama server.
-* **Step 9: Connect the "Ask" Button**
-  * In `main.py`, connect the "Ask" button to a new slot method.
-  * This method will launch a **new `QThread` and `Worker`** to handle the query process, preventing the UI from freezing while waiting for the LLM to respond.
+  * This also remains the same.
+The "Ask" button will trigger a background worker, and the UI will show a loading indicator while waiting for a response to ensure the application never freezes.
-  * The worker will call `query_knowledge_base` and then `generate_answer`.
-  * It will use signals to send the final answer and citations back to the UI to be displayed.

 #### **Phase 4: Finalization and Distribution**

-* **Step 10: Integrate Production LLM Runner**
+* **Step 9: Integrate Production LLM Runner**
-  * Modify `ai_core.py`.
-Add logic to use `llama-cpp-python` instead of making an API call to Ollama.
-This will involve loading a `.gguf` model file directly from disk.
+  * Modify `ai_core.py` to use `llama-cpp-python` and load a local `.gguf` model file.
-* **Step 11: Implement One-Time Asset Download**
+* **Step 10: Implement One-Time Asset Downloader**
-  * In `main.py`, on the first-ever launch, the application should check for the required `.gguf` LLM model file (which is several gigabytes).
+  * On the app's first launch, check for the required LLM model file and download it with a progress bar if it's missing.
-  * If the file is missing, the app should show a "First-Time Setup" dialog and programmatically download the model from a source like Hugging Face, displaying a progress bar to the user.
-* **Step 12: Package the Application**
+* **Step 11: Package the Application**
-  * Use **PyInstaller** to bundle the entire project into a single executable file.
+  * Use **PyInstaller** to create the final, standalone executable.
-  * Configure the PyInstaller script to correctly include any necessary assets.
-* **Step 13: Test**
+* **Step 12: Test**
-  * Perform thorough testing of the final executable on clean Windows and macOS machines to ensure the entire user journey—from first-time model download to document processing and querying—is smooth and error-free.
+  * Thoroughly test the entire workflow on clean machines, paying special attention to the file picker, drag-and-drop functionality, and the stateful nature of the document library.